klaa97/NTM/README.md

 # NTM
-Memory and time efficient non-deterministic Turing Machine single tape  simulator, with trivial loop checking, a stdin given template and a max number of steps before halting.
+Non-deterministic Turing Machine single tape  simulator, with trivial loop checking, a stdin given template and a max number of steps before halting.

 ## Running
 It can be compiled with gcc easily.